Strawberry Cheesecake Overnight Oats for Toddlers

 Make busy mornings easier by prepping these tasty and filling strawberry cheesecake overnight oats for toddlers the night before!
+These overnight oats are creamy and tastes like dessert, except it's a nutritious toddler breakfast.
+Quick, and easy!

 Mornings in Nita's household with two kids are nothing short of a whirlwind.